tldr-pages/tldr/pages/common/atom.md

 # atom

-> A cross-platform text editor.
+> A cross-platform pluggable text editor.
+> Plugins are managed by `apm`.

 - Open a file or folder: